The project:

 "Hallo Bundestag" aimed at exploring new ways to enhance the connection between people in the electoral districts and the Bundestag along with its representatives.

-The two crucial tools to achieve this are Electoral District Days and Electoral District Councils.
-In order to determine whether this format could work across Germany, we tested it in six different electoral districts.
+In order to determine whether this format could work across Germany, we tested it in six different electoral districts from 2023-2024.

 Alle Wahlkreise